 The Standard & Poor’s 500 Index slipped 0.2 percent at 4 p.m. in New York and the Stoxx Europe 600 Index fell 0.4 percent.
 Ten-year Spanish yields jumped 11 basis points to 7.06 percent after rising as high as 7.108 percent.
 The euro climbed 0.2 percent to $1.2319, rebounding from a two-year low of $1.2251.
 Corn rose as much as 5.8 percent and soybeans jumped to a four-year high.
 Oil added 1.8 percent to $85.99 a barrel and natural gas rallied as a strike threatened supplies from Norway.

 European finance ministers were gathering to work out crisis measures after leaders agreed last month to ease banks’ access to bailout funds.
 France and Germany sold six-month debt at negative yields amid demand for assets considered safe.
-Alcoa Inc. (AA) began the second-quarter U.S. earnings season after markets closed in New York, with analyst estimates compiled by Bloomberg predicting the first year-over-year profit decline for S&P 500 companies since 2009.
+Alcoa Inc. (AA:US) began the second-quarter U.S. earnings season after markets closed in New York, with analyst estimates compiled by Bloomberg predicting the first year-over-year profit decline for S&P 500 companies since 2009.

 “It’s very concerning,” Jeff Savage, regional chief investment officer for Wells Fargo Private Bank in Portland, Oregon, said in a telephone interview.
 His firm manages $169 billion.
 “Seven percent is not a sustainable level of interest rates for Spain.
 That’s scary stuff.
 We can’t have one of our best trading partners going through terrible economic times and not having an effect on U.S. corporate earnings.”